hameed0380/Final-Year-Project/Diary.md

 Have been working on fixing the issues brought up such as adding documentation refactorising code and making it more understandable.Have also added a video on how to run the code and what it should display.
 Have been working on report so added a section on TSP but have not committed this yet as it is quite rough.
 My main focus is trying to exapnd on my project to make it better.

 # Week 13-19
 Created a survey of optimisation methods and compared them as well as examining their strentghs and weaknesses.
+Improved different aspects of the report such as the introduction and the abstract.

 1. Create a survey and distribute it.
 2. Keeping working to try to expand the project I am between the idea of incorporating other CSP or solving Constraint optimisation itself.